CryptozombiesHQ/cryptozombie-lessons/3/06-zombiecooldowns.md

 }
 ```

-This way we can pass a reference to our zombie between functions, instead of needing to pass its ID and look it up each time.
+This way we can pass a reference to our zombie into a function instead of passing in a zombie ID and looking it up.

 ## Put it to the test

 1. Start by defining a `_triggerCooldown` function.
-It will take 1 argument, `_zombie`, a `Zombie storage` pointer, and it should be `internal`.
+It will take 1 argument, `_zombie`, a `Zombie storage` pointer.
+The function should be `internal`.

 2. The function body should set `_zombie.readyTime` to `uint32(now + cooldownTime)`.

 3. Next, create a function called `_isReady`.
 This function will also take a `Zombie storage` argument named `_zombie`.
 It will be an `internal view` function, and return a `bool`.

 4. The function body should return `(_zombie.readyTime <= now)`, which will evaluate to either `true` or `false`.
-This function will tell us whether `now` has passed the zombie's `readyTime` or not.
+This function will tell us if enough time has passed since the last time the zombie fed.